skyflowapi/skyflow-iOS/README.md

     inputStyles: Skyflow.Styles,     // optional styles that should be applied to the form element
     labelStyles: Skyflow.Styles,     // optional styles that will be applied to the label of the collect element
     errorTextStyles: Skyflow.Styles, // optional styles that will be applied to the errorText of the collect element
-    iconStyles: Skyflow.Styles,      // optional styles that will be applied to the icon of the collect element
     label: String,                   // optional label for the form element
     placeholder: String,             // optional placeholder for the form element
     altText: String,                 // (DEPRECATED) optional that acts as an initial value for the collect element